 The Canadian rating agency DBRS started issuing sovereign credit ratings in 2000.
-Since then, DBRS has continuously been expanding its rating portfolio to a total of 36 countries.6
+Since then, DBRS has continuously been expanding its rating portfolio to a total of 36 countries.7 Portugal was first rated by the agency in November 2011.
+In comparison with the Big Three, DBRS follows a rather lenient rating behaviour on Portugal.8